elastic/snyk-github-issue-creator/README.md

 # Jira Issue Creator

-Creates Jira issues from Snyk Project issues
+Creates Jira issues from Snyk Project issues.

+> Note: This module is a proof of concept for how you can use the Snyk Jira integration via the API.
+We hope to roll the findings from this module into the Snyk CLI eventually, so consider this a work in progress.

 ## Prerequisites